maftukh/mouse_mapping_ml/README.md

 ### Usage
 Start app.py either locally or on Heroku (all the necessary files for that are present in the repo)

+To check whether mouse movements are bot-like just make a POST request to https://floating-journey-29995.herokuapp.com/points with the JSON like `{'points': (40, 2)-shape array of normalized mouse positions}`

 ### P.S.
 It is a part of a More.Tech hackathon project.
-Follow [the link](https://github.com/NikitaChizhov/More.Tech) for more details
+Follow [the link](https://github.com/WhoAmIRUS/vtb-hackathon) and [the other one](https://github.com/NikitaChizhov/More.Tech) for more details